 Thanks to an interlude on Beyonce's recent self-titled visual album, almost everyone knows about Destiny's Child's first appearance (as Girls Tyme) on Star Search.
-Instead, get into this 1998 DC performance of their breakout hit "No No No (Part 2)" on the short-lived VIBE TV hosted by Sinbad (yes, that Sinbad).
-Between VIBE magazine having a TV show, Sinbad hosting and the girls' outfits, it doesn't get much more '90s than this, folks!
+Instead, get into this early 1998 DC performance of their breakout hit "No No No (Part 2)" and the follow up single "With Me" off their debut album, live on BET's Teen Summit (ironically, the same show Bey's future hubby Jay-Z made one of his early TV debuts on two years prior!)

 We've known JoJo slays vocally since we first heard her debut single "Leave (Get Out)" in 2004, but get into a 7-year-old Joanna Levesque holding her own with comedic icon Bill Cosby on Kids Say The Darndest Things in 1998.
 Not only does young Jo show off some impressive pipes, her ability to keep up with Cosby is a testament to her maturity and inherent ability to perform.
 Want more?
 Check out JoJo performing Aretha Franklin's "Chain of Fools" at age 8 on singing competition Destination Stardom.